 In 2009, MAIP’s Virginia DNA Staff Attorney, John Hardenbergh, began working with Zach Beasley and Andrew Dulberg to prove Cunningham’s innocence.
 On April 12, 2011, the Virginia Supreme Court finally granted his petition for Writ of Actual Innocence.

-While Calvin is still incarcerated on other nonviolent charges, this exoneration reaffirms the importance of Virginia’s Old Case Testing Project.
+Calvin’s exoneration reaffirms the importance of Virginia’s Old Case Testing Project.
 In 2006, MAIP worked with then-Governor Mark Warner to secure DNA testing in hundreds of cases from 1973 to 1988 with saved biological evidence.
 Calvin was the sixth exoneration since the start of the project.

 Read more about this case: